 3. Bessey LM2.004 LM General Purpose F Clamp

 These Bessey F Clamps can replace C clamps and offer more versatility.
-They are considered general-purpose clamps and are a great choice for smaller wood pieces.
+With the capability for general purposes, these are the best woodworking clamps for smaller wood pieces.
 They each come with a protective cap that prevents marking on the materials and the ergonomic wood handle makes operation effortless.

 Keep in mind that these are lighter duty clamps and are not suited for complex woodworking tasks.
 The F clamps are a package deal and have very sturdy construction.
 The brand still offers a lifetime warranty for craftsmanship and defects, although our experts feel you won’t be needing it with the heavy-duty construction.